 Yes, bleaching hair once damages it.
 Bleaching comes with damaging effects like hair dryness and brittleness.

 Bleach is a harsh intruder that tears down the proteins in your hair to erase the color.
 Your hair strands will be lighter—and substantially weaker—as a result.
-Breakage, frizz, and dryness are just a few of the potential side effects of bleaching your hair.
+Breakage, frizz, and dryness are potential side effects of bleaching your hair.

 Does Bleaching Hair Damage Future Hair?

 Yes, bleaching damages future hair.
-Bleaching does affect not only the hair but also the scalp—especially when bleaching is too intense.
+Bleaching affects not only the hair but also the scalp, especially when bleaching is too intense.

-If the bleach is powerful as it travels from the scalp into the hair follicle, it can cause damage to the hair, causing future hair to grow out with a smaller circumference and a different texture.
-With the amount of color change, the risk of temporary or permanent harm increases.
+If the bleach is powerful as it travels from the scalp into the hair follicle, it can damage the hair, causing future hair to grow out with a smaller circumference and a different texture.
+The amount of color change increases the risk of temporary or permanent harm.

 What Are the Side Effects of Bleaching Your Hair?

 Bleach is an aggressive chemical.
-When you expose your hair to bleach, you put it at a higher risk of getting dryer and frizzier.
-When using bleach frequently and excessively, one may encounter worse situations like hurting the scalp and affecting future hair growth.
-It is essential to follow proper hair care and treatment before bleaching hair.
+Exposing your hair to bleach puts it at a higher risk of getting dryer and frizzier.
+Using bleach frequently and excessively may lead to worse situations, like hurting the scalp and affecting future hair growth.
+Proper hair care and treatment are essential before bleaching hair.

 Does Bleaching Your Hair Make it Thinner?